mackerell-lab/Paper_Ion_Protein_Nucleic-Acids/03_PESs/README.md

         02_make_pes_figure.py generates figures for all combinations and saves them in the ./figures directory.
             The make_pdf.py script in the figures directory combines all figures into a single PDF, with one figure per page.

         03_view_cost_function.py:
             Visualizes the cost function for each ion and model compound.

+   PES_Nan_et_al_QM_MM.pdf
+        PESs sved as pdf.

+   zmatrices.csv
+        Z-matricies for all systems.